shadefactor/acme.sh/001_MyNotes.md

 ## MM2019:  Configuring DNS

+For CloudFlare, we will set two environment variables that acme.sh (specifically, the `dns_cf` script from the `dnsapi` subdirectory) will read to set the DNS record.

-    $ cd ~/letsencrypt/acme.sh-master/dnsapi
+    $ cd /usr/local/share/acme.sh/dnsapi/
     $ nano dns_cf.sh
     $ uncomment line 4 and line 6
     $ paste in our API value from CloudFlare
     $ and matt's email address
     $ exit nano and save this file

-For CloudFlare, we will set two environment variables that acme.sh (specifically, the `dns_cf` script from the `dnsapi` subdirectory) will read to set the DNS record.

 You can get your CloudFlare [API key here](https://dash.cloudflare.com/profile).